 Integrate with enterprise identity federation systems via SAML/OpenID

-Single Sign-On for PCF uses industry-standard protocols (like SAML, OAuth, and OpenID) for identity management.
+Single Sign-On for Pivotal Platform uses industry-standard protocols (like SAML, OAuth, and OpenID) for identity management.
 Easily integrate with popular identity providers like Active Directory or Google Cloud.
 Intuitive dashboards simplify administration of service plans and IdM systems.

 Security abstractions maximize developer velocity